 If you have an iPhone and send text messages to multiple people, then you have probably noticed that some text messages are blue, and some text messages are green.
 This can be confusing, as you probably didn’t do anything different to send or receive those messages.

-Green messages are purely SMS (short messaging service) and were sent by people that are not using an iOS device, or by people that have turned off iMessage on their iOS device.
+Green messages are purely SMS (short messaging service) and were sent by people who are not using an iOS device or by people who have turned off iMessage on their iOS device.

 If you do not wish to use iMessage, then you can read this article to learn how to turn it off on your iPhone.